Some of the numbers presented in this website may not be the most recent available

 The economy is based on tourism, agriculture and fishing.
 The islands are a financial centre but also depend on foreign aid.

-The Palau archipelago lies on the Kyushu Palau ridge which is an uplifted part of the Philippines tectonic plate.
-The islands are the remains of an island arc that developed adjacent to the Ryuku trench, the subduction zone at the margin of the Eurasian plate.
+The archipelago lies on the Kyushu Palau ridge which is an uplifted part of the Philippines tectonic plate.
+Tectonically the islands are the remains of an island arc that initially developed in the Eocene in response to subduction to the west in the Ryuku trench, the collision boundary of the Philippine tectonic plate subducting below the Eurasian plate.

 PALAU